raganwald/braythwayt.com/_posts/2013-09-19-monkeys-with-typrewriters-are-the-red-pill.md

 > mizu no oto

-There are millions, or even billions, containing stuff that is "not even wrong," such as:
+There are millions, or even billions, of pages describing baseball games, pages recounting acrimonious exchanges of tweets between trolls and their victims, and everything else that could fit on a page.
+There're even pages containing code that is "not even wrong," such as:

 {% highlight ruby %}
 def andand (p = nil)